Data Exchange Description

 The Flow Implementation Guide provides a high-level overview of the data flow.

 TRI Data Exchange (TDX): EPA’s Central Data Exchange (CDX) node converts the TRI data transmitted by TRI-MEweb into XML and automatically forwards copies of electronic TRI submissions to state Exchange Network Nodes.
 TDX allows states to receive raw TRI data in real time and also reduces the burden on reporting facilities, allowing them to submit only once through CDX, with the data being sent to both EPA and their state simultaneously.
 Additionally, TDX participants receive electronic copies of TRI reports submitted to EPA via paper.
 Facilities that report via paper are still required to report to both EPA and their State.

 TDX Program Monthly Conference Calls: To participate, contact Shane Knipschild at knipschild.shane [at] epa.gov.

 States participating in TDX must sign a Memorandum of Agreement (MOA) with EPA that outlines the specific roles and responsibilities between the State and EPA for the purposes of successfully transmitting TRI data via the Exchange Network.
 Download the most recent Model Memorandum of Agreement.

 TRI Form A and Form R Stylesheet Viewers

-The TRI schema and supporting flow documentation have been approved for use on the Exchange Network.
-TRI v5.0 is used to support Reporting Years 2011 and 2012.
-The 2012 reporting deadline is July 1, 2013.
-Implementation resources for this most recent version follow.
+The TRI schema and supporting documentation have been approved for use on the Exchange Network.
+Implementation resources for the most recent version follow.